 1. Comgrow Creality Ender 3 Pro 3D Printer

-It's designed with a removable magnetic surface plate that ensures all-round protection while providing the entire build surface with a consistent temperature.
-And since the surface plate can be removed, users will be able to enjoy better print removal.
-Additionally, the Ender 3 Pro features a new Y-axis design as well as a resume print function that can be quite beneficial when you have power outages.
+It's designed with a removable magnetic surface plate that ensures all-around protection while providing the entire build surface with a consistent temperature.
+And since the surface plate can be removed, users will be able to remove their print jobs with ease.
+Additionally, the Ender 3 Pro features a new Y-axis design as well as a resume print function that can be quite beneficial in the event of power outages.

-While this 3D printer isn't fully assembled as it's a semi-assembled machine, installing and assembling the parts isn't a difficult task.
-If you're looking for a budget 3D printer under the $500 price tag, the Comgrow Creality Ender 3 Pro is one of the topmost products you can choose.
+While this 3D printer is a semi-assembled machine, installing and assembling the parts isn't a difficult task.
+If you're looking for a budget 3D printer under the $500 price tag, the Comgrow Creality Ender 3 Pro is one of the best products you can choose.

 2. FlashForge Finder 3D Printer

-The FlashForge Finder is another inexpensive 3D printer you're going to love.
-While it doesn't come with the Ender 3's large design area, it sure comes with amazing features that make it worthy of being our second best 3D printer under $500.
+The FlashForge Finder is another inexpensive 3D printer that you're going to love.
+While it doesn't come with the Ender 3's large design area, it sure comes with some amazing features that make it worthy of being our second-best 3D printer for under $500.
 Beginner-friendly and easy to use, this printer has remained popular thanks to its quality, flexibility, and usability.
 Unlike the Creality Ender 3 Pro, this little guy comes fully assembled right out of the box.
-It's a silent printer that runs quietly and only becomes chatty when it's turned on or there's an issue with it.
+It's a silent printer that runs quietly and only becomes chatty when it's turned on or if there's an issue with it.

-You get awesome prints as well as WiFi, flash drive, and USB connectivity.
+You get awesome prints thanks to straightforward WiFi, flash drive, and USB connectivity.
 What the FlashForge Finder seems to lack is capacity.
-Its print bed is small and although this 3D printer can ease you into the 3D design world, you'll definitely need to upgrade to a larger machine when you start making huge prints.
-Additionally, even though it comes with an intuitive full-color LCD touchscreen that makes operation easy, it lacks some important features, such as automatic bed leveling and filament detection which are important features for beginners.
+Its print bed is small, and although this 3D printer can ease you into the 3D design world, you'll definitely need to upgrade to a larger machine when you want to start making huge prints.
+Additionally, even though it comes with an intuitive full-color LCD touchscreen that makes it easy to operate, it lacks some important beginner features such as automatic bed leveling and filament detection.

-However, that doesn't take away from the fact that it's a great 3D printer for beginners.
-If you're a beginner who's looking for a safe, compact, and reliable 3D machine under $500, the FlashForge Finder is one of the best machines you can choose.
+However, that doesn't take away from the fact that this is a great 3D printer for beginners.
+If you're a novice who's looking for a safe, compact, and reliable 3D printer for under $500, the FlashForge Finder is one of the best machines you can choose.

 3. ELEGOO Mars UV Photocuring LCD 3D Printer

-Are you looking for the perfect resin-based 3D printing machine under $500?
-Look no further than the Elegoo Mars UV Photocuring LCD 3D Printer.
-This machine offers a simple and interesting 3D printing experience that isn't present in many machines in the same price range.
+If you're looking for the perfect resin-based 3D printing machine under $500, then look no further than the Elegoo Mars UV Photocuring LCD 3D Printer.
+This machine offers a simple and interesting 3D printing experience that is unlike many machines in the same price range.
 It guarantees high-quality prints even with the smallest effort.
 This 3D printer uses masked stereolithography to provide a quiet and peaceful printing experience.
 You don't have to deal with the filament wrangling, nozzle crackling, and messy hot ends that come with desktop fused deposition modeling.

-The CHITUBOX slicing software it comes with slices 30Mb .stl model file in 1 minute and allows you to hollow out your model before slicing.
-The ELEGOO is well-built and well-designed.
-While this 3D printer is heavy, you sure get a well-balanced build that slides around easily whenever you need it to.
+The included CHITUBOX slicing software slices 30Mb .stl model files in just one minute and allows you to hollow out your model before slicing.
+This Elegoo printer is well-built and well-designed.
+While the unit is heavy, you get a well-balanced build that slides around easily whenever you need it to.
 The Z-axis assembly comes with enough clearance that makes it easy to sling the lid on and off without affecting the printer in any way.

-And since the entire lid can be lifted off, you get unrestricted access to the resin tank plus you'll be able to remove your prints cleanly than you do in other printers.
-Endowed with a build size of 120 x 68 x 155mm, this may not be the largest printer on our list but it's one of the topmost, user-friendly 3D printers under the $300 price tag.
-Enthusiasts and hobbyists are surely going to have fun using this 3D printer.
+And since the entire lid can be lifted off, you get unrestricted access to the resin tank, plus you'll be able to remove your prints more cleanly than you can in a number of other printers.
+Endowed with a build size of 120 x 68 x 155mm, this may not be the largest printer on our list but it's one of the best and most user-friendly 3D printers under the $500 price tag.
+Enthusiasts and hobbyists alike are sure to have fun using this 3D printer.

 4. ANYCUBIC Photon UV LCD 3D Printer

 When it comes to budget DLP printers, there are many different options to choose from.
-However, many of them don't come close to the Anycubic Photon UV LCD 3D printer in features and appeal.
-Sitting at the $300 price range, this budget 3D printer is reliable, low-cost, and ideal for those looking for DLP/SLA desktop 3D printing.
-It's no longer news that resin printers offer the most reliable print quality.
-However, this 3D printer makes it evident that even budget printers can create noteworthy prints.
+However, many of them don't come close to the Anycubic Photon UV LCD 3D printer in terms of features and overall appeal.
+Sitting within the $300 price range, this budget 3D printer is reliable, affordable, and ideal for those looking for DLP/SLA desktop 3D printing.
+It's no longer news that resin printers offer the most reliable print quality, but this 3D printer makes it clear that even budget printers can create noteworthy prints.

-Also, while there's a learning curve for beginners and those who haven't used an SLA/DLP printer, the clear documentation, online resources, and helpful community associated with this machine helps you overcome this issue easily.
-The Anycubic Photon UV LCD 3D Printer comes with its own downsides too.
-The build volume is small though it comes with enough space to create most projects.
+While there's a learning curve here for beginners and those who haven't used an SLA/DLP printer before, the clear documentation, online resources, and helpful community associated with this machine will help you overcome this issue easily.
+That being said, Anycubic Photon UV LCD 3D Printer does come with its downsides, too.
+The build volume is pretty small, though it comes with enough space to create most projects.

-Also, you'll have to worry about the common problems associated with resin 3D printers, including material-handling, post-processing, sticky resin, etc. Affordable and capable of producing high-resolution prints, this 3D printer is still one of the most ideal printers for beginners who are looking to delve into resin 3D printing.
+You'll also have to worry about some of the common problems associated with resin 3D printers, including material handling, post-processing, sticky resin, and so on.
+Affordable and capable of producing high-resolution prints, this 3D printer is still one of the most ideal printers for beginners who are looking to delve into resin 3D printing.